ymzEmre/codecom/README.md

 - No dependencies
 - Easy to use
+- No magic
-- No magic, just simple use and effective.
+- Just simple use and effective

 ## Installation